Master of Science in Nursing: Forensic Nursing

 Monmouth is proud to be one of few schools in the nation to offer this program.
 This dynamic field allows specialization such as:

-Our fully online program will prepare you to work in a variety of areas including child/elder abuse, legal nurse consulting, domestic violence intervention, life care planning, sexual assault examination, case management, mass disaster response, and death investigation.
+Our online/hybrid program will prepare you to work in a variety of areas including child/elder abuse, domestic violence intervention, sexual assault examination, and death investigation.

 Graduate Certificate in Forensic Nursing

 We also offer a 24-credit Graduate Certificate in Forensic Nursing.
 Designed for nurses who have a bachelor’s degree, the curriculum includes 15 credits of Forensic Concentration and 9 credits of Nursing Specialty.